Skip to main content

 For dates of service provided on or after 9/1/2012

-For dates of service on or after 9/1/2012, claims must be submitted using the ProviderOne electronic billing system.
-Paper claims submitted to the Department for these dates of service will be denied.
+Claims must be submitted using the ProviderOne electronic billing system and the patient's ProviderOne Client ID# ending in "WA".
+Paper claims submitted to the Department will not be accepted.

 Identification Numbers